Jack-Chou-HZ/RequireJS-Scaffold/README.md

 # RequireJS-Scaffold
     A scaffold for creating **web application User Interface** with RequireJS<br>
   as the JavaScript module manager.
   The JavaScript host environment here is: **web browser**(which is also the<br>
   default target of the RequireJS).<br>
-  &nbsp The purpose of this scaffold, is to experiment writing web applications<br>
+    The purpose of this scaffold, is to experiment writing web applications<br>
-  front end without Webpack, Gulp or any other buldle tools.
+  UI **without npm as the module manager nor Webpack, Gulp or any other as buldle tools.**

 # Branches
 1. master <br/>No specific purpose.
 Not even merge with any other branches.